tpresley/sygnal/README.md

 The 3 most common/useful parameters to component() are:
 - **model**: an object that maps 'action' names to the commands or reducers that tell Cycle.js drivers **WHAT** to do
 - **intent**: a function that receives Cycle.js sources and returns a map of 'action' names to observable streams telling the application **WHEN** that action should happen.
-- **view**: a function receiving the current application state and returning virtual DOM elements (using either Preact style h() functions from snabbdom or by using JSX transpiling using snabbdom-pragma)
+- **view**: a function receiving the current application state and returning virtual DOM elements (using either Preact style h() functions or by using JSX transpiling using snabbdom-pragma)

 Essentially the **'model'** parameter determines **WHAT** should happnen, the **'intent'** parameter determines **WHEN** things happen, the **'view'** parameter determines **WHERE** everything is rendered in the browser, and the provided Cycle.js **'drivers'** determine **HOW** things happen.